Rules and Guidelines

 • Communication: Does the dashboard clearly define its audience and tell a coherent story?

-• Compliance: Does it meet all stated rules and presentation standards?
+• Compliance: Does the work adhere to competition guidelines and presentation standards?

 • Insight & Technical Skill: Does the work demonstrate strong analytical thinking and command of visualization tools?